 Where to stay?

 We stayed at the 4* Abba Huesca Hotel where we enjoyed excellent (and abundant) food.
-Although the rooms are fairly basic, they are large and the hotel has a swimming pool and gym.
+The rooms were large and had all the basics while the hotel has a swimming pool and gym.
 It’s a 5 minute walk to the old town.

 Hike and rock climb in Riglos

 A 15 minute drive from Huesca and you are in Riglos.
 Over 300m above the small village stand the russet-coloured formations of Mallos de Riglos.
 They can be seen from miles away, appearing out of the valley at the foot of the Pyrenees.

 Vultures and other birds of prey circle overheard while experienced climbers tackle it’s rock faces.
 Families can hike around the mountains and there are easy rock climbing sections for children with metal bars fixed into the rock.
 If climbing and hiking aren’t your thing, enjoy being in their presence and taking enviable photographs.

 Go White Water Rafting on the River Gallego